 To get started with xaringan, install the package by running install.packages("xaringan") in RStudio.
 Next, navigate to File4New File4R Markdown to create a new project.
 Choose the From Template tab and select the template called Ninja Presentation, then click OK.

 You should get an R Markdown document containing some default content.
-Delete this and add the penguin R report we created in Chapter 6.
-Then, change the output format in the YAML to xaringan::moon_reader:
+Delete this and add the penguin R report you created in Chapter 6.
+Then, change the output format in the YAML to xaringan::moon_reader like so:

 title: "Penguins Report"